revature-quizzard/Documentation/Meetings/Meeting 6-17-21.md

 ## Meeting minutes:

-Everett is setting up the UI skelliton.
-API skelliton is build, and the Fellowship of the POJO is creating the entities tonight.
+Everett is setting up the UI skeleton.
+API skeleton is build, and the Fellowship of the POJO is creating the entities tonight.

 Typedoc: Similar to the auto generated javadocs we will be using typedoc to automatically generate documentation.
 We will probably all have to take some time to familiarize ourselves with typedoc use.